 Eat Well, Live Well

 As the cliché goes, a healthful diet is the key to unlocking good physical and mental health.
-When women, in particular, eat healthily, they are protecting themselves from many diseases such as diabetes, heart attack, and certain types of cancer.
-Women’s bodies go through hormonal changes before, during, and after menopause, and this means they must change their dietary needs into something better.
+When women, in particular, eat healthily, they protect themselves from many diseases, such as diabetes, heart attack, and certain types of cancer.
+Women’s bodies undergo hormonal changes before, during, and after menopause, which means they must change their dietary needs into something better.

 Women must introduce lots of fruits and vegetables to their diet to effectively reduce menopause symptoms, reduce cancer risk, manage diabetes, and promote heart and bone health.
 Foods rich in vitamins C and D, omega-3 fatty acids, whole grains, and phytoestrogen-containing foods are must-haves to reduce menopause-related hot flashes, low bone density, and poor-quality sleep.